SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 5.
 6.
 <br></br>
-Asterick-marked figures were created using [Canva](https://www.canva.com/).
+Logo and figures were created using Microsoft Word; images were formatted using Canva.
 ## Acknowledgements
 - Thanking the SPARC team